Building Futures with Trades Education

 Drew: “This is a great program because it opens up doors to a variety of trades for students; everything from carpentry, electricians, plumbers, and even roofing.
 Students experience every aspect of building a house, which is useful in deciding on a future career.”

 Students in D.C.
-Everest’s Construction Trades class begin work on home #70 for Habitat for Humanity of Wausau.
+Everest’s Construction Trades class begin work on Habitat Home #70.